 There is also wheelchair access to our Auditorium.

-Wheelchairs may be borrowed from the bag check desk in the Grand Foyer, and the Atrium information desk if needed.
+Wheelchairs may be borrowed from the bag check desk in the Grand Foyer.
 Please note that wheelchairs cannot be booked or reserved ahead of time.

-There are accessible toilets located on the Ground Floor at both main entrances, as well as on Level One.
+There are four accessible toilets located on the Ground Floor at the entrance, as well as on Level One.

 Complimentary tickets for paid assistants

 Paid assistants can obtain complimentary tickets to paid exhibitions, events, and programmes they are attending with the ticket holder.
 The intent is to remove barriers for visitors who require a paid assistant to support their attendance.

 To make a booking for you and your paid assistant please contact the Bookings Office +64 9 306 7048.